 Sponsored by the U.S. Department of Education, the purpose of the H.S.I.
-STEM grant is to expand and enhance educational opportunities for and to improve the academic attainment of Hispanic students pursuing degrees in fields of science, technology, engineering or mathematics.
+STEM grant is to expand and enhance educational opportunities for and improve the academic attainment of Hispanic students working towards degrees in fields of science, technology, engineering or mathematics.

 Science Foundation Arizona KickStarter Program

-Sponsored by MD Anderson, this grant provides funding for materials and informational workshops to educate students and staff on better UV protection.
+Sponsored by MD Anderson, the purpose of this grant is to provide materials and workshops to educate students and staff on better UV protection.

 Texas Higher Education Coordinating Board Perkins Basic Grant

-Annually, the Perkins grant provides support services such as advising, childcare assistance, textbook lending, and tutoring to low income students with technical majors.
-The grant also funds equipment and classroom resources for technical programs.
-For more information, contact Frank Mosely at 281.425.6456.
+Annually, the Perkins grant provides support services such as childcare assistance, textbook lending, and tutoring to low-income students with technical majors.
+The grant also funds some equipment for technical programs.

-Sponsored by Phillips 66 this grant supports the instrumentation and electrical programs by providing supplies and non-capital equipment.
-In addition, Phillips 66 provides $15,000 in scholarship funds to the Lee College Foundation for instrumentation and electrical students.
+Sponsored by Phillips 66, this grant supports the instrumentation and electrical programs by providing supplies and non-capital equipment.
+It also provides $20,000 in scholarship funds to the Lee College Foundation.

 Texas Mutual Insurance Safety Grant Program

-The Texas Mutual Insurance Company underwrites free safety training for Lee College’s service area.
+Texas Mutual Insurance Company underwrites free safety training for Lee Colleges service area.

 Small Business Development Center

 The U.S. Small Business Administration provides consulting and technical assistance to small businesses and aspiring entrepreneurs supporting business performance, sustainability, and creating new businesses.
-This funding is a pass-through from University of Houston.
+Grant pass-through from the University of Houston.

 TRiO Student Support Services

-Sponsored by the Department of Education, this grant provides opportunities for academic development, assist students with basic college requirements, and to motivate students toward the successful completion of their postsecondary education.
-The goal of SSS is to increase the college retention and graduation rates of its participants.
+Sponsored by the Department of Education, this grant provides opportunities for academic development, assist students with basic college requirements, and helps to motivate students toward the successful completion of their post-secondary education.
+The goal of SSS is to increase college retention and graduation rates of its participants.